 For small- to medium-sized businesses we recommend a periodic recording of inventory on your books.
 This can be done on a monthly or quarterly basis, depending on your needs and type of business.
 You can develop processes that result in very accurate inventory numbers and give you high quality information you can trust.
 So, decide now on a frequency, and stick to your decision, unless needs change.

 For more information on Periodic vs. Perpetual Inventory System, click here.

 Tracking inventory via spreadsheets is very feasible if you account for inventory periodically.
 But at some point you may find yourself wanting an inventory software.
 Now, our only warning is to pick an inventory software very carefully, depending on your needs.
 You can create more of a headache if you aren’t careful.
 In fact, you may want to steer clear of integrating inventory software with accounting software.
 If you do decide to integrate, work with a consultant or accountant who really knows what they are doing.

-From our experience, the inventory software below are the best to work with.
-You will want to check that they integrate with your sales channels, accounting software, fulfillment services, and 3PL services.
+We have worked closely with Finale Inventory and Dear Inventory.
+Both are great programs, though you will want to check that they integrate with your sales channels, accounting software, fulfillment services, and 3PL services.

 Inventory Valuation Methods